-It is really a combination of a number of straight stitches worked in the form of a motif that resembles a leaf shape.
-These leaves can be fitted together to create an overall background pattern with an attractive texture.
+The leaf stitch is really a combination of a number of straight stitches worked in the form of a motif that resembles a leaf shape.
+These leaf stitches can be fitted together to create an overall background pattern with an attractive texture

-Each motif will cover nine icanvas intersections in height and six in width.
+Each motif will cover nine canvas intersections in height and six in width.
 You can use compensating stitches to fill in around the edge of the area if necessary.

 The diagram shows how the basic stitch is worked.